How many MPs have sent no-confidence letters over Boris Johnson and who are they?

-Journalist and MPs are a hive of constant gossip trying to work out of if the threshold has been met, with 54 requires to trigger a vote.
+MPs are a hive of constant gossip trying to work out if the threshold has been met, with 54 letters to the 1922 Committee required to trigger a vote.

 The chairman of the 1922 Committee Graham Brady is the only man who knows the actual figure, but some MPs have put their heads above the parapet to say they’ve submitted them.